 But that’s not all they sell.
 Boxed combines the best of a drugstore with a grocery store with a home goods shop, making sure to stock up on all important categories, including baby and general wellness items.
 Based in New York, the brand ships across the USA.

-Before we jump right into how the service works, this Boxed review will give you a quick rundown of the brand’s pros and cons:
+Before I jump right into how the service works, my Boxed review will give you a quick rundown of the brand’s pros and cons:

 - Curated, top-notch products